Touched by an Angel: Chain email hoax

 In 1999, a chain email emerged that falsely claimed that atheism activist Madalyn Murray O'Hair (who died in 1995) was circulating a petition for the Federal Communications Commission to ban all religiously themed radio and television shows, including Touched by an Angel.
 The email claims the petition has the ID number 2493, and calls on readers to write to the FCC to express their objections to it.
 The hoax was modeled on a chain email from 1996, and variations persisted into the 2000s, with different programs mentioned and different individuals supposedly leading the effort.
 In reality, the referenced petition (RM 2493) sought to prevent religious organizations from receiving licenses to broadcast on educational channels, it did not demand a ban on all religious programming, O'Hair was not affiliated with it, and it was rejected by the FCC in 1975.

 Home media

 Paramount Home Entertainment has released all nine seasons on DVD in Region 1.
-The DVDs released before 2006 used the main Paramount brand; starting with The Third Season, Volume 2, they use the CBS DVD brand.
 Seasons 1, 2, 5–9 were released as single season box sets, while seasons 3 & 4 were released as two volume sets.

-On February 9, 2016, CBS DVD released Touched by an Angel: The Complete Series on DVD in Region 1.
+On February 9, 2016, Paramount Home Entertainment released Touched by an Angel: The Complete Series on DVD in Region 1.

 Four themed sets, each containing four episodes, have also been released.
 The first two, "The Inspiration Collection: Holiday" and "The Inspiration Collection: Hope" were released on November 10, 2009; "The Inspiration Collection: Faith" and "The Inspiration Collection: Love" were released January 26, 2010.

 In Region 4, Shock Records has released five volumes of episodes from the series, each containing nine episodes and a set containing all five volumes together.